 By: Morgan Gibson PT, DPT

 Injuries, pain, and complicated diagnoses are incredibly common, especially in children and teens.
-At Mind and Motion, we aim to provide comprehensive treatment for any impairment your child may be facing.
+At Mind and Motion, we aim to provide comprehensive physical therapy treatment for any impairment your child may be facing.
 If your child is experiencing pain, having difficulty achieving their gross motor milestones, or has acquired a sports injury, physical therapy treatment may be indicated.
 Our physical therapists are skilled in treating a wide range of developmental and orthopedic conditions that can impact children of all ages.

 What is Pediatric Physical Therapy?